somemorewater/river/docs/architecture.md

   ↓
 commands::handle_parts
   ↓
-RiverStore
+ConcurrentStore
   ↓
 protocol::resp::encode
   ↓
 write bytes
 ```

 Each client connection runs in its own Tokio task.
-Shared database state is protected with `Arc<tokio::sync::Mutex<RiverStore>>`.
+Shared database state is held in an `Arc<ConcurrentStore>`, which shards keys across multiple `RwLock`-protected partitions to reduce lock contention and allow parallel reads.

 ## Observability Path